gwibbelsman/CSC301Spr2019/Unit3/Day4Lab.md

 * Your query should also produce the monthly price of the storage needed.
 For example, if you calculate that you have 5 GB of data, and each GB costs $10 to store, the total monthly storage price will be $50.

 ## What to turn in
 Turn in a file or paste your answers into the 'Day4' lab on Moodle.
-Turn in as many questions as you can, and work on the others outside of class for practice.
+Turn in as many questions as you can, and work on the others outside of class for practice!